 Do Not Allow Another Driver’s Recklessness to Cost You Financially

 A driver who exceeds the posted speed limit puts every driver and pedestrian on the road at risk.
 If you or a family member were injured in an accident because another driver was speeding, you may have the foundation of an insurance claim or lawsuit.

 You may be able to hold the at-fault driver and their insurer responsible for the costs of the accident they caused.
 Time is limited, so do not wait.
-As soon as you are able, contact a Birmingham car accident lawyer today by calling the Morris Bart law firm at (205) 380-4158.
+As soon as you are able, contact our Birmingham traffic violation lawyers today by calling the Morris Bart law firm.

 to find a Morris Bart office near you.